I can't sign in to my AWS account, or access the resources or information that I need.

 Resolving issues signing in with AWS credentials

 To sign in to the AWS account as the root user, you must use the email address and password associated with the account.
-To sign in to an AWS account as an AWS Identity and Access Management (IAM) user, you must use the user name and password that your account administrator provided.
+To sign in to an AWS account as an AWS Identity and Access Management (IAM) user, use the credentials that your account administrator provided.

-To reset the password for the root user or an IAM user, follow the instructions at How do I recover a lost or forgotten AWS password?
+To reset the password for the root user or an IAM user, see How do I recover a lost or forgotten AWS password?

 Use the troubleshooting tips at I can't sign in because my credentials don't work in any of the following situations: